Coast Entertainment Continues Share Buy-Back - TipRanks.com

 Ardent Leisure Group Ltd (AU:CEH) has released an update.

-Coast Entertainment Holdings Limited has announced an update on its ongoing stock buy-back program, with the latest report detailing the purchase of 49,613 ordinary shares on the previous day.
-This transaction is a part of their market buy-back strategy, which has seen a total of 30,234,782 shares repurchased to date.
-Investors may view this activity as a sign of the company’s confidence in its financial health and future prospects.
+Coast Entertainment Holdings Limited has announced an update on its ongoing stock buy-back program, revealing the purchase of an additional 261,148 ordinary fully paid shares.
+This latest transaction brings the total number of shares bought back to 30,814,595.
+The company’s announcement, dated April 12, 2024, is part of their routine market operations to reacquire shares from the open market.

 For further insights into AU:CEH stock, check out TipRanks’ Stock Analysis page.